lief-project/LIEF/doc/sphinx/formats/pe/modifications/exports.rst

   :alt: PE Resources Overview
   :scale: 50%

-LIEF provides extensive support for modifying the PE's export table giving you the ability to add, remove, or modify export entries or to create the entire export table in a PE Binary.
+LIEF provides extensive support for modifying the PE export table, enabling you to add, remove, or modify export entries, or create an entire export table for a PE binary.

-In any case, this support requires enabling the |lief-pe-builder-config-exports|
-as the modified export table is **relocated** in a **new** section.
-The section's name can be controlled with |lief-pe-builder-config-export_section|.
+This functionality requires enabling |lief-pe-builder-config-exports|, as the modified export table is **relocated** to a **new** section.
+The section name can be controlled with |lief-pe-builder-config-export_section|.

 Creating Export Entries
 ~~~~~~~~~~~~~~~~~~~~~~~

-Creating a |lief-pe-export-entry| can be useful for exposing a "hidden" function
+Creating a |lief-pe-export-entry| is useful for exposing a "hidden" function by
-based on its address and to leverage its functionality as a regular linker-generated export.
+its address, allowing it to be used like a standard linker-generated export.

 This could be used for code lifting or fuzzing.